Emergency Preparedness Planners Are not Planning on Saving you during a Disaster!

 Sadly, and something that leads me into my second point, is the fact that these “preppers” often have more practical knowledge than the emergency preparedness experts our government pays to do this for a living.

-Emergency Preparedness… or just Useless Government Bureaucracy?
+Emergency Preparedness; or just more useless Government Bureaucracy?

-I’ve been to a number of emergency preparedness conferences and expos, and the one thing that bothers me the most, is how clueless most of these people are.
+I’ve been to a number of emergency preparedness conferences and expos, and the one thing that bothers me the most is how clueless most of these people are.
 While most of our first responders have a pretty good idea of what they’re doing, the bureaucrats – and the idiots who run agencies like FEMA – seem to have more interest in how they look than they do in saving the public from disasters.

 You are the only First Responder you can really count on!